MrChiu/java8-example/README.md

 Java8InAction
 ===============

-This repository contains all the source code for the examples and quizzes in the book Java 8 in Action: Lambdas, Streams and functional-style programming.

-You can purchase the book here: [http://manning.com/urma/](http://manning.com/urma/) or on Amazon

-The source code for all examples can be found in the directory [src/main/java/lambdasinaction](https://github.com/java8/Java8InAction/tree/master/src/main/java/lambdasinaction)

 * Chapter 1: Java 8: why should you care?
 * Chapter 2: Passing code with behavior parameterization
 * Chapter 3: Lambda expressions